 We use information that we collect about you or that you provide to us for the reasons described in this Statement.
 In general, we will use the personal information we collect from you only for the purposes described in this Statement or for purposes that we explain to you at the time we collect your personal information.
 However, we may also use your personal information for other purposes that are not incompatible with the purposes we have disclosed to you if and where this is permitted or required by applicable data protection laws.

 We may use both Automatically Collected Information and your personal information to help diagnose problems with the Website; to analyze statistical use patterns and demographic data; and to improve our Website, products, and services.

-Please note that we may aggregate Automatically Collected Information and your personal information we collect as you use one of our Websites and/or Apps with Automatically Collected Information and your personal information we collect from your use of our other Websites and/or Apps.
+Please note that we may aggregate Automatically Collected Information and your personal information we collect as you use one of our Websites with Automatically Collected Information and your personal information we collect from your use of our other Websites.
 In these cases, however, Automatically Collected Information is never un-aggregated; in other words, we cannot use personal data to relate Automatically Collected Information to a specific individual.

 A. Information We Collect From Web Apps

 We use Automatically Collected Information from Web Apps only to help diagnose problems with the Web Apps; to analyze statistical use patterns and demographic data; and to improve our Apps, Website, products, and services.
 We collect Automatically Collected Information in an effort to ensure that our Web Apps will appear and function appropriately on your web browser, to help us improve the Web Apps, and so we may determine what website referred you to our Web Apps.
 We may also use Automatically Collected Information to track what our Web App users are looking at most frequently so we can recognize and deliver more of the desired features, products, and services.